cashubtc/awesome-cashu/README.md

 - [Orchard](https://github.com/orangeshyguy21/orchard) is a Bitcoin super application that has Cashu mint monitoring.
 - [Paywally](https://github.com/bordalix/paywally) is a Lightning paywall powered by Cashu.
 - [Portal Technologies](https://github.com/PortalTechnologiesInc) is a universal app for identity & payments.
+- [Purrwallet](https://github.com/heathermm55/purrwallet) is a cross-platform Cashu ecash wallet built with Rust and Flutter, featuring a terminal-inspired UI for privacy-focused Bitcoiners.
 - [Receipt.cash](https://github.com/Origami74/receipt-cash) is a bill splitter to snap a picture of a fiat bill and easily split costs auto-converted to Bitcoin.
 It's based on Cashu payment requests. [site](https://sugardaddy.cash/)
 - [Satocash-Applet](https://github.com/Toporin/Satocash-Applet) is an ecash wallet implementation in javacard.
 - [sig4sats](https://github.com/vstabile/sig4sats-script) is a a simple script demonstrating how to atomically exchange Cashu payments for Nostr event signatures using Schnorr adaptor signatures.